The KYC AML Policy, Documents, Process – Guide and Overview for 2019-2020

 - Resident alien card

-For certain individuals where the address on the application doesn’t match the address on the identification or the last name on the application doesn’t match the last name on the identification, financial firms will often request another form of identification, such as a utility bill or marriage license to verify the identity.
+For certain individuals where the address on the application doesn’t match the address on their identification or the last name on the application doesn’t match the last name on their identification, financial firms will often request another form of identification, such as a utility bill or marriage license to verify the identity or address.

 - The customer’s photo identification is unclear

 - The signature on the identification does not match the signature on the signed documents

 - The driver’s license or state identification card was recently issued